react-tags/react-tags/README.md

 <a name="inline"></a>
 ##### inline (optional)
-The inline attribute use to determine that selected tags and input field will be put in the same div block or not.
-If you want to separate it and apply auto scroll for just selected tags only, change this attribute.
-Specifies the inline attribute.
+The inline attributes decides whether the input fields and selected tags will be rendered in-line.

 ```
 <ReactTags